© Denzil Green

 In the UK, you need to ask for Summer Savoury or Winter Savoury; if you ask just for Savoury, people will be thinking “savoury” as opposed to “sweet” and wait for you to complete the sentence.

-If you are growing Savoury, don't let it flower.
+If you are growing either form of savoury, don’t let it flower.
 Trim it before it does.

 It is a milder version of savoury, with a slight hint of mint to it.
 It is usually used dried, either in whole leaves, or rubbed to a rough powder.

 Summer Savoury is very popular in Acadian cooking, and is a common herb in the herb mixture called “herbes de provence.”

 It can be used in place of sage, in items such as poultry stuffing, or in combination with sage.
 It is particularly good with poultry and fowl dishes.